Computer Vision revamps Teleradiology and Teledermatology

-To make everything smooth, we’d like to explain Teleradiology and Teledermatology’s story, their basics, and after — the synergy with Computer Vision technology.
+For a smooth transition, we’d like to explain Teleradiology and Teledermatology’s story, their basics, and after — the synergy with Computer Vision technology.
 This way you will have the complete picture.
 Or you can rush straight to the tech part — it’s up to you.

 The story behind

-The main idea for the Teleradiology technology was the same as for the telephone — communication through the use of wire transmission.
+The main idea for Teleradiology technology was the same as for telephone — communication through the use of wire transmissions.
 This technique was instrumental in telemedicine’s evolution, which is the practice of using doctors that are not in the same place as the patient.
 Back in 1930, the Queen Mary ocean liner used the marine radiotelephone to receive medical consultation.
 A doctor on board sent information to external sources for consultations and then served as a consultant for individuals on other ships who needed medical help.

 Since radiology itself is a type of imaging technique (ultrasounds, MRIs, x-rays, etc.) that physicians use for taking images of the internal body parts for either treatment or diagnosis, telecommunications made it possible to perform these techniques remotely.
 To have a radiologist on-site is quite expensive or, sometimes, impossible.
 Teleradiology service enables healthcare providers to pay on a per exam basis and for facilities requiring 24/7 services, or the ones with a small volume of radiology patients, it can provide huge savings.